 We would recommend signing this off with your doctor before starting either the food or the fitness plan.

-It's always best to consult with your GP before taking on any diet regime, whether for weight loss or for medical reasons.
-For breastfeeding women, it is likely the calories are too low.
-This can affect milk supply so would be a good idea to add more carbohydrate to the meals / snacks.
+It's always best to consult with your GP before taking on any dietary changes, whether for weight loss or for medical reasons.
+The food plan is designed to help our leaders lose weight in line with their health goals and this may not provide enough energy for breastfeeding women.
+This can affect milk supply so it would be a good idea to add more carbohydrate to the meals / snacks.
 Aoife would recommend adding 50% carbohydrates to the meal like potatoes, rice and pasta.

 It is important to get an official diagnosis by a medical doctor rather than just avoiding these things.
 Generally, a straight swap will work, but it may vary depending on recipe.
 Processed gluten free products tend to be far higher in fat and lower in fibre.